 This method is equivalent to self.creator\node = creator\node.
-A Function object can also be passed, in which case the node object is extracted.
+A Function object can also be passed, in which case the Function.node attribute is used.

 Parameters creator\node (FunctionNode or Function) - Function node that has this variable as an output.